Geomitron/scan-chart/readme.md

 	diff_guitarghl?: number
 	/** The difficulty rating of the GHL (6-fret) bass guitar chart.
 Usually an integer between 0 and 6 (inclusive) */ diff_bassghl?: number
+	/** The difficulty rating of the vocals chart.
+Usually an integer between 0 and 6 (inclusive) */ diff_vocals?: number
 	/** The number of milliseconds into the song where the chart's audio preview should start playing. */ preview_start_time?: number
 	/** The name of the icon to be displayed on the chart.
 Usually represents a charter or setlist. */